Upturn unsubscribed user

 ETF Overview

-The American Century Diversified Corporate Bond ETF (KORP) seeks to provide a high level of current income and, secondarily, capital appreciation by investing primarily in a diversified portfolio of U.S. dollar-denominated corporate bonds.
+The American Century Diversified Corporate Bond ETF (KCOR) aims to provide a high level of current income by investing in a diversified portfolio of U.S. dollar-denominated investment-grade corporate bonds.
+It focuses on a broad range of maturities and sectors within the corporate bond market to manage risk and enhance returns.
+KCOR utilizes a quantitative model-driven approach to security selection and portfolio construction.

-American Century Investments has a long history and strong reputation in the investment management industry, known for its quantitative and fundamental research-driven approach.
+American Century Investments has a long history and established reputation in the asset management industry.
+They are known for their disciplined investment approach and commitment to research.

 Investment Objective

-To provide a high level of current income and, secondarily, capital appreciation.
+To provide a high level of current income.

 Investment Approach and Strategy

-Composition The ETF primarily holds U.S. dollar-denominated corporate bonds of varying credit ratings and maturities.
+Composition The ETF primarily holds U.S. dollar-denominated investment-grade corporate bonds across various sectors and maturities.

 Market Position